defndaines/kiroku/buddhism.md

 - Nirvāna is not a state
 - "to enter Nirvāna" doesn't make sense and doesn't appear in original texts.

-The Path: Magga
+### The Path: Magga

+#### Middle Path

-Middle Path—because avoids two extremes—search for happiness through pleasures of the senses and through self-mortification in different forms of asceticism.
+Because avoids two extremes—search for happiness through pleasures of the senses and through self-mortification in different forms of asceticism.

-Noble Eightfold Path
+#### Noble Eightfold Path
 1. Right Understanding (Sammā ditthi)
 1. Right Thought (Sammā sańkappa)
 1. Right Speech (Sammā vācā)